Reducing Bias in Modeling Real-world Password Strength via Deep Learning and Dynamic Dictionaries: The Adaptive Mangling Rules attack

 The budget parameter $\beta$ can be used to model different types of adversaries.
 For instance, rational attackers~\cite{economics_pg} change their configuration in consideration of the practical cost of performing the attack.
 This parameter permit to easily describe those attackers and evaluate password security accordingly.
-For instance, using a low budget (\eg $\beta\myeq0.4$), we can model a greedy attacker who selects an attack configuration that maximizes guessing precision at the expense of the number of compromised accounts (a rational behavior in case of an expensive hash function).\\ In practice, the budget parameter is implicitly equivalent to \textit{early-stopping}\footnote{The attack stops before the guesses are terminated.} (\ie Eq.~\ref{eq:bsr}), where single guesses are sorted in optimal order (\ie guesses are exhaustively generated before the attack, and sorted by decreasing compatibility).
+For instance, using a low budget (\eg $\beta\myeq0.4$), we can model a greedy attacker who selects an attack configuration that maximizes guessing precision at the expense of the number of compromised accounts (a rational behavior in case of an expensive hash function).

+Seeking a more pragmatic interpretation, the budget parameter is implicitly equivalent to \textit{early-stopping}\footnote{The attack stops before the guesses are terminated.} (\ie Eq.~\ref{eq:bsr}), where single guesses are sorted in optimal order \ie guesses are exhaustively generated before the attack, and indirectly sorted by decreasing probability/compatibility.

 The optimal value of $\beta$ depends on the rules-set.
 In our tests, we found these optimal values to be $0.6,\ 0.8$ and $0.8$ for \textit{PassowordPro}, \textit{generated} and \textit{generated2}, respectively.
-Hereafter, we use these setups, unless otherwise specified.

-\paragraph{Computational cost} One of the core advantages of dictionary attacks over more sophisticated approaches \cite{FLA, PCFG, MM} is its speed.
+Hereafter, we use these setups, unless otherwise specified. \paragraph{Computational cost} One of the core advantages of dictionary attacks over more sophisticated approaches \cite{FLA, PCFG, MM} is their speed.
 For mangling rules attacks, generating guesses has almost a negligible impact.
-Adaptive mangling rules do not change this feature.
+Despite being consistently more complex in their mechanisms, adaptive mangling rules do not tend to change this feature.

-In Algorithm~\ref{algo:amr}, the only additional operation over the classic attack is the selection of compatible rules for each \dw~via the trained neural net.
-As discussed in Section~\ref{sec:learning_aff}, the entire operation requires just a single network inference to be computed; that is, with a single inference, we obtain a compatibility score for each element in $\{w\}\times R$.
-Furthermore, inference for multiple consecutive words can be trivially batched and computed in parallel, further reducing the computation's impact.\\ Table~\ref{tab:csa} reports the number of compatibility values that different neural networks can compute per second.
+In Algorithm~\ref{algo:amr}, the only additional operation over the standard mangling rules attack is the selection of compatible rules for each \dw~via the trained neural net.
+As discussed in Section~\ref{sec:learning_aff}, this operation requires just a single network inference to be computed; that is, with a single inference, we obtain a compatibility score for each element in $\{w\}\times R$.
+Furthermore, inference for multiple consecutive words can be trivially batched and computed in parallel, further reducing the computation's impact.

+Table~\ref{tab:csa} reports the number of compatibility values that different neural networks can compute per second.

 In the table, we used our largest networks without any form of optimization.
 Nevertheless, the overhead over the plain mangling rules attack is minimal (see Appendix~\ref{app:bench}).
 Additionally, similar to standard dictionary attacks, adaptive mangling rules attacks are inherently parallel and, therefore, distributed and scalable.